GOKULARAJA-RAVEENDARAN/Dynamic-Data-Ingestion-and-Storage-in-HDFS-with-Automated-Hive-Integration/README.md

 - Load data into Hive table using:
 LOAD DATA INPATH '/path/to/hdfs' INTO TABLE hive_table_name;
 - Validate data integrity using SELECT queries.
-- Optionally, automate the process with a shell or Python script for future data refreshes.

 **Results**
 Following this approach ensures successful data retrieval, storage, and visualization in Hive for better analytics.
 An optional automation script streamlines future ingestion.